Israel – Finland Tax Treaty

 In March 2024, the Finnish Parliament (Eduskunta) approved the consideration of a bill aimed at ratifying the Double Taxation Agreement (DTA) and its accompanying protocol with France.
 Signed on April 4, 2023, this DTA replaces the current 1970 DTA, introducing several key provisions, including: Prevention of double taxation on non-public service pensions, Authorization for the source country to impose a 15 % withholding tax on portfolio dividends, Shift the taxation methodology from the exemption method to the credit method and Outline of rules regarding the taxation of permanent establishments (PEs).
 The DTA complies with the OECD Model Tax Agreement, incorporating the minimum standards and recommendations outlined in the OECD base erosion and profit shifting (BEPS) project.

-Israel – Finland relation
+Israel – Finland Relation

 Details about Israel’s embassy in the Finland